IBM/airlytics-backend/README.md

 # airlytics-backend
-The project is the accumulative implementation of all Airlytics backend service and K8S manifest
+The project is the accumulative implementation of all airlytics service and deployment manifests